shivupa/polyquant/docs/source/user/index.rst

 ==========

-This guide introduces Polyquant, explains how to build it, summarizes the theory used by the code, and gives example commands for running calculations.
+This guide introduces Polyquant, explains how to build it, summarizes the theory, and gives an overview of example calculations.

 .. toctree::
    :maxdepth: 2